 Additional days before and after the IDC may be added for a fee.

-All of the IDC eLearning must be complete prior by September 30th, 2018 to enroll on the IDC.
+All of the IDC eLearning must be complete prior to arrival.

 1- Instructor Development Course (IDC) = US$1,195.00

 2- IDC Crew Pak = US$495.00 + shipping